 Mine!
 London sell a nice range of off-the-shelf or bespoke small fleece blankets, cotton towels, cotton face clothes (flannels), cotton baby bibs, and fleece scarves.
 All the items they sell are labelled on their website as being British made.
 No information about the method or place of production is given.
 Items are described as hand-made.
 Their website features the Made in Britain logo – http://www.minelondon.com

 Lancashire Textiles in Burnley seem to suggest on their website that all their Pillows, Mattress Protectors, Mattress Toppers, Towels, Home Accessories, Cushions, Pet Bedding, Bed Linens & Baby Bedding are UK made.
 I have emailed them to check this is the case (I’ve had no response though!) but I suspect it is only their bedding that is made in the UK and not their towels.
 Items made in Great Britain are clearly flagged with the Made in Britain logo; other products are foreign made.
 UK made products from Lancashire Textiles include some of their duvets, pillows, shaped pillows (such as v-shaped pillows), anti-allergy pillows, pillow protectors, some mattress protectors, a limited amount of their bedding, the Cavenagh of London ties they sell, some cushions, some cushion inners, some support cushions, their seat pads, some pet bedding, and their bean bags.
-Look for the Made in Britain logo on the Lancashire Textiles website; they a good range of Britain made products and they have their own mill in Lancashire.
-Products are available directly from their website – http://www.lancashire-textiles.co.uk
+Look for the Made in Britain logo on the Lancashire Textiles website; they have a good range of Britain made products and they have their own mill in Lancashire.
+Products are available directly from their website.
+During the COVID-19 pandemic they have diverted some production to face masks and wipe-clean pillows – http://www.lancashire-textiles.co.uk

 Jane Hamerton towels are personalised in England, but the actual towels themselves are foreign made – http://janehamerton.com